Atavic/firefox-tweaks/Extras/list_of_tweaks.md

 ###  Disallow websites from viewing your microphone and camera status
 `media.navigator.enabled` = `false`

-## Potential breakage
-These tweaks have the possibility of breaking some websites or browser functionality.
-All potential breakage tweaks are commented out by default.

 ### Restrict cookies, cache, etc. to the domain level
 `privacy.firstparty.isolate` = `true`